hafdon/fvtt/Data/modules/lib-wrapper/README.md

  *
  * Triggers FVTT hook 'libWrapper.Register' when successful.
  *
+ * Returns a unique numeric target identifier, which can be used as a replacement for 'target' in future calls to 'libWrapper.register' and 'libWrapper.unregister'.
+ *
  * @param {string} package_id  The package identifier, i.e. the 'id' field in your module/system/world's manifest.
+ *
+ * @param {number|string} target The target identifier, specifying which wrapper should be unregistered.
+ *
+ *   This can be either:
+ *     1. A unique target identifier obtained from a previous 'libWrapper.register' call.
- * @param {string} target      A string containing the path to the function you wish to add the wrapper to, starting at global scope, for example 'SightLayer.prototype.updateToken'.
+ *     2. A string containing the path to the function you wish to add the wrapper to, starting at global scope, for example 'SightLayer.prototype.updateToken'.
- *                             This works for both normal methods, as well as properties with getters.
+ *
+ *   Support for the unique target identifiers (option #1) was added in v1.11.0.0, with previous versions only supporting option #2.
+ *
+ *   Since v1.8.0.0, the string path (option #2) can contain string array indexing.
+ *   For example, 'CONFIG.Actor.sheetClasses.character["dnd5e.ActorSheet5eCharacter"].cls.prototype._onLongRest' is a valid path.
+ *   It is important to note that indexing in libWrapper does not work exactly like in JavaScript:
+ *     - The index must be a single string, quoted using the ' or " characters.
+It does not support e.g. numbers or objects.
+ *     - A backslash \ can be used to escape another character so that it loses its special meaning, e.g. quotes i.e. ' and " as well as the character \ itself.
+ *
+ *   By default, libWrapper searches for normal methods or property getters only.
 To wrap a property's setter, append '#set' to the name, for example 'SightLayer.prototype.blurDistance#set'.
+ *
  * @param {function} fn        Wrapper function.
 The first argument will be the next function in the chain, except for 'OVERRIDE' wrappers.
  *                             The remaining arguments will correspond to the parameters passed to the wrapped method.
+ *
  * @param {string} type        [Optional] The type of the wrapper.
 Default is 'MIXED'.
  *
  *   The possible types are:
  *
- *   'WRAPPER':
+ *   'WRAPPER' / libWrapper.WRAPPER:
- *     Use if your wrapper will *always* call the next function in the chain.
+ *     Use if your wrapper will *always* continue the chain.
  *     This type has priority over every other type.
 It should be used whenever possible as it massively reduces the likelihood of conflicts.
  *     Note that the library will auto-detect if you use this type but do not call the original function, and automatically unregister your wrapper.
  *
- *   'MIXED':
+ *   'MIXED' / libWrapper.MIXED:
  *     Default type.
-Your wrapper will be allowed to decide whether it should call the next function in the chain or not.
+Your wrapper will be allowed to decide whether it continue the chain or not.
  *     These will always come after 'WRAPPER'-type wrappers.
 Order is not guaranteed, but conflicts will be auto-detected.
  *
- *   'OVERRIDE':
+ *   'OVERRIDE' / libWrapper.OVERRIDE:
- *     Use if your wrapper will *never* call the next function in the chain.
+ *     Use if your wrapper will *never* continue the chain.
 This type has the lowest priority, and will always be called last.
- *     If another package already has an 'OVERRIDE' wrapper registered to the same method, using this type will throw a <libWrapper.LibWrapperAlreadyOverriddenError> exception.
+ *     If another package already has an 'OVERRIDE' wrapper registered to the same method, using this type will throw a <libWrapper.ERRORS.package> exception.
  *     Catching this exception should allow you to fail gracefully, and for example warn the user of the conflict.
  *     Note that if the GM has explicitly given your package priority over the existing one, no exception will be thrown and your wrapper will take over.
  *